Matthew M. Neely: Biography

+Congressman, senator, and governor (1913-1958)

-He entered the practice of law in Fairmont, West Virginia and was elected its mayor in 1908.
-He was elected as a Congressman to an unexpired term in 1913 and was re-elected through 1918.
+Neely was elected as a Congressman to an unexpired term in 1913 and was reelected in 1914, 1916, and 1918.
 In the 1920 election, he was defeated, due to his association with the policies of Woodrow Wilson.

-He then ran for, and was elected to, the United States Senate in 1922 as a Democrat.
-He was defeated for re-election in 1928.
+In 1922, Neely ran for, and was elected to, the United States Senate as a Democrat.
+He was defeated for reelection in 1928.
 He then ran for the state's other Senate seat in 1930 and was elected.
-He was re-elected in 1936.
+He was reelected in 1936.
 In 1940 he ran for governor and resigned the remaining two years of his Senate term.

 He soon regretted his decision and strongly considered resigning to run for his old Senate seat in 1942.
-In later life he expressed strong regret for his term as governor.
+In later life he expressed strong regret about his term as governor.
+During Neely's term as governor, child welfare laws were reformed and a State Planning Board was created.
 Upon the expiration of his term as governor in 1944, he ran for and was elected to his old House seat.
-He was, however, defeated for re-election in 1946.
+He was defeated for reelection in 1946.

 In 1948, he was again elected to the Senate, beginning his third non-consecutive term there.
-He continued to serve until his death in 1958, after which he was interred in Fairmont's Woodlawn Cemetery.
+He served until his death in 1958, after which he was interred in Fairmont's Woodlawn Cemetery.

-He was a New Deal Democrat and advocate for organized labor and civil rights.
-During his terms in the Senate in the 1930s he sponsored "anti-lynching" legislation, but such legislation never passed.
-Neely did not sign the 1956 Southern Manifesto.
-When he returned to the Senate after a term as governor and another term in the House of representatives, he had lost his seniority, although he had many friends among the senior senators.
-He was assigned the Chairmanship of the U.S. Senate Committee on the District of Columbia, where he became the preeminent proponent of "home rule" for the District, effectively urging that the government of the District of Columbia be turned over to its majority of African-American citizens.
+Neely was a New Deal Democrat and advocated for organized labor and civil rights.
+During his Senate terms in the 1930s he sponsored "anti-lynching" legislation, but it never passed.
+Neely did not sign the 1956 Southern Manifesto despite school segregation being legally required in West Virginia until Brown v.
+Board of Education (1954), but he did not vote on the Civil Rights Act of 1957.
+When he returned to the Senate after a term as governor and another term in the House of Representatives, he had lost his seniority, although he had many friends among the senior senators.
+He was assigned the chairmanship of the Senate Committee on the District of Columbia, where he became the preeminent proponent of "home rule" for the District, effectively urging that the government of the District of Columbia be turned over to its citizens.
 He died in 1958, several years before the home rule he had sponsored finally passed both houses of Congress.

-Neely was also a mentor of then West Virginia attorney George W. Crockett, Jr., and later Member of Congress, who credited Neely with converting him from a Lincoln Republican to a New Deal Democrat.
+Neely was also a mentor to then West Virginia attorney and later member of Congress George W. Crockett, Jr., who credited Neely with converting him from a Lincoln Republican to a New Deal Democrat.

-Neely was known through his political career as a master orator.
-In his honor, Fairmont State University sponsors an oratory contest in his name every year.
+Neely was known through his career as a master orator.
+In his honor, Fairmont State University sponsors an annual oratory contest named for him.

 His grandson was Richard Neely, an author and politician who served as the chief justice of the West Virginia Supreme Court of Appeals.